spleafy/SimplifyIt-Angular-OLD/README.md

 ## To run the project

 - Git clone the repo
-- Create a .env file in /config/, including a TOKEn_SECRET and a SESSION_SECRET
+- Create a .env file in server/config/, including a TOKEN_SECRET and a SESSION_SECRET
-- Run npm install
-- Run npm install @angular/cli
+- Run `npm install`
-- Run server.js
+- Run server.js in server/
-- Run ng serve --port 3000 --open
+- Run `ng serve --port 3000 --open`